jdittrich/userNeedResearchBook/text/dataAnalysis.md

 > Sometimes you first sort the data under the overarching title or
 > principle and then move it to an already existing subgroup later:
 >
-> The utterance: »Its bad that you can do imprecise things here,
+> The utterance: “Its bad that you can do imprecise things here,
-> compared to programming (talking about Illustrator)« was first sorted
+> compared to programming (talking about Illustrator)” was first sorted
-> into »Media« and subsequently put into »using the right media«
+> into “Media” and subsequently put into “using the right media”

 ### Wrap it up